 DETROIT – Although I’m about five days too late, let me welcome you on behalf of The Kresge Foundation to the inaugural Art X Detroit: Kresge Arts Experience, a unique celebration of the 2008-2010 Kresge Eminent Artists and Kresge Artist Fellows.
-It has been a wonder to watch – from the DIA to Leopold's Books, from the Charles H. Wright Museum to the Scarab Club, and countless venues in-between.
+It has been a wonder to watch – from the DIA to Leopold's Books, from the Charles H. Wright Museum to the Scarab Club, and countless venues in between.
 But, as in all things so complex, it was a ton of work.
-I want to thank Sue Mosey and the Midtown Detroit staff for their courage and downright doggedness in producing Art X. Thanks, too, to our partners on the planning committee: The College for Creative Studies, the Museum of Contemporary Art Detroit (MOCAD), ArtServe Michigan, Gary Anderson from Plowshares Theatre Company and Terry Blackhawk from InsideOut Literary Arts Project.
-And I must take this opportunity to thank my staff: Alice Carle and George Jacobsen, who worked tirelessly to make this amazing festival happen, and Benjy Kennedy, from our Detroit Team, who along with his other team members, is doing incredible work in Detroit on behalf of the foundation.
+I want to thank Sue Mosey and the Midtown Detroit staff for their courage and downright doggedness in producing Art X. Thanks, too, to our partners on the planning committee: the College for Creative Studies, the Museum of Contemporary Art Detroit, ArtServe Michigan, Gary Anderson from Plowshares Theatre Company and Terry Blackhawk from InsideOut Literary Arts Project.
+And I must take this opportunity to thank my staff: Alice Carle and George Jacobsen, who worked tirelessly to make this amazing festival happen, and Benjy Kennedy, from our Detroit team, who along with his other team members is doing incredible work in Detroit on behalf of the foundation.

 Why Art X Matters